-The island is home to over 12,000 residents, however, during the Full Moon period there can be anywhere from 10,000 – 30,000 people occupying the small island.
-People from all across the globe travel to the crescent shaped beach, Haad Rin, to celebrate the night of the full moon.
+Koh Phangan is home to over 12,000 residents; however, during the Full Moon period there can be anywhere from 10,000 – 30,000 people occupying the small island.
+Visitors from all across the globe travel to the crescent-shaped beach, Haad Rin, to celebrate the night of the full moon.

-Besides from the night-life, there exists another more tranquil side to Koh Phangan.
+Besides from the island’s vibrant nightlife, there exists another more hidden side to Koh Phangan.
 White sand beaches, hanging palm trees, picturesque views, clifftop bars, and friendly locals.
 Unfortunately, this is a side to the island that most travelers fail to experience.
-Either they arrive for the full moon party and then leave the following day – or they stay for a few days, but fail to discover the islands true magic.
+Either they arrive for the full moon party and then leave the following day – or they stay for a few days, but fail to uncover the islands true magic.

-Koh Phangan is very unique because of its focus towards eco-tourism.
+Koh Phangan is remarkably unique because of its focus on eco-tourism.
 Commercial development has been slow, and the respect for the island still persists.
 Despite its infamous full moon party, the island is still reasonably quiet.
-The opposite is true for its neighbouring island, Koh Samui – which is commonly referred to as a “concrete jungle”.
+The opposite is true for its neighboring island, Koh Samui, which is commonly referred to as a “concrete jungle”.
 Ko Phangan is one of Thailand’s best-hidden secrets.

-I have spent over a year of my life living on Koh Phangan and have put together this Koh Phangan guide to hopefully help new visitors who are planning on coming to the beautiful island.
+We have spent years of our life living on Koh Phangan and have put together this Koh Phangan guide to help new visitors who are planning to visit the beautiful island.
 So join us, as we share with you some of the island’s best-kept secrets.

 How to get to Koh Phangan

 There is no airport on Koh Phangan, meaning the only way to get to the island is by boat.
 The closest airport is 12km away on the island of Koh Samui.
 The fastest and most preferred way of getting to Koh Phangan is by flying into Koh Samui and catching a ferry from Koh Samui to Koh Phangan.